particle-iot/spark-setup-ios/README.md

 ## License

-Spark-Setup is available under the LGPL v3 license.
+SparkSetup is available under the LGPL v3 license.
 See the LICENSE file for more info.